Last updated: July 7, 2021

 - While use of appropriate PPE is an effective mitigation strategy, if you are concerned about your personal health risks related to participating in your education program at this time, it is always appropriate to contact your personal medical provider to discuss your concerns.
 You may also contact Dr. Marcia Wofford, Associate Dean for Student Affairs, or Dr. Tanya Gregory, Director of PA Student Services, to discuss your concerns and various options WFSM may have to offer.
 Additionally, you may contact the Wake Forest University Learning Assistance Center & Disability Services (LAC-DS) at 336-758-5929 if you feel the need to discuss potential disability accommodation requests.

 - MD students in Introduction to Patient Care courses (such as Clinical Skills) will not be participating in encounters with patients on Isolation Precautions in an effort to continue to conserve PPE.

-- Additionally, opportunities for students to shadow other providers is still on hold and has not yet been approved to resume.
+- Additionally, opportunities for students to shadow other providers is have been approved to resume.

 - Please email your licensure forms.
 Please provide your phone number in the email in the event we need to contact you with any questions.

 - If you must drop off your forms, we will have a secure drop box located in front of the Enrollment Services Suite on the first floor of the Bowman Gray Center for Medical Education.
 Please place your licensure documents in the provided envelope, labeled with your name and phone number in the drop box.

 - If you must pick up your licensure forms instead of having them mailed or emailed on your behalf, you must schedule an appointment by emailing for a specific pick-up time.

 - Our timeline is two to four business days for processing.

 - Some licensure forms cannot be mailed until after your degree has been conferred.
 We will notify you when your documents have been processed.